 Treats moderate to moderately severe pain.
-This medicine contains a narcotic pain reliever.
+This medicine is a narcotic pain reliever.

-Endocet, Magnacet, Percocet, Primalev, Primlev, Roxicet, XoloxThere may be other brand names for this medicine.
+Endocet, Magnacet, Percocet, Primalev, Primlev, Roxicet, Xartemis XR, XoloxThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to acetaminophen or oxycodone, or if you have serious breathing problems (such as severe asthma, hypercarbia, respiratory depression) or paralytic ileus.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.